Ankit0592/Masterbot/Deploy/deploy.md

 ### Use Case: 1

 #### Happy Path
-1. User enters ‘Create { Valid Project ID}’ to the bot.<br>
+1. User enters ‘Create MAS’ to the bot.
+(MAS is the currently hosted project ID)<br>
 2. User then enters issue type.<br>
 3. User then enters description.<br>
 4. Bot then provides a list of similar issues.
-5. User can select 'Exit'
+5. User can select 'Exit' <br>
    i.
-If 'Exit' is selected no further action is taken. ii.
+If 'Exit' is selected no further action is taken.<br>
+   ii.
 No new issue will be created.
+[PASS]<br>
-[PASS] or
+or
-5. Click on user that worked on similar issue to be assigned to new issue.
+5. Click on user that worked on similar issue to be assigned to new issue. <br>
    i.
 In this case a new issue will be created.
-[PASS]
+[PASS]<br>

 #### Sad Path
-1. User enters ‘Create {Invalid Project ID}’ to the bot.<br>
+I. 1.
+User enters ‘Create Proj’ to the bot.<br>
        i.
 User will be shown Invalid Project ID message.
-[PASS]
-2.
+[PASS]<br>
+II.
+1. User enters ‘Create MAS’ to the bot.
+(MAS is the currently hosted project ID)<br>

-User enters wrong option in Issue Type (say, 4) <br>
+    2. User then enters wrong issue type like 4.<br>
-Result: User is shown message for invalid issue type <br>
+       i.
+User is shown message for invalid issue type <br>

-User enters valid project id and valid issue type <br>
-Result: User should be able to create issue and issue is assigned to correct user. <br>
+III.

-### Use Case: 2 <br>
+### Use Case: 2

 User exist on JIRA, but not on Slack.<br>
 Result: No Notification is sent and no exception is thrown.<br>